amirfefer/gce-golang-edu/README.md

 # Google cloud compute with golang

-**_This project was created for self education purpose_** This project communicates with google cloud API, and enables creating multiple `computes` objects, each one reflects a specifc zone in GCE.
+**_This project was created for self education purpose_** This project communicates with google cloud API.
+Create multiple `computes` objects, each one reflects a specifc zone in GCE.
-You can view instances list, turn off or on your instances.
+You can view the instances list, turn off or on your instances and more.

 ## ⚡️ How to run